 Funding and Application

-To support research and scholarly activities, the post-doctoral scholars will receive $20K/year of discretionary funds that can be used for hiring summer research students (~7K/student/summer), conference travel, materials and supplies.
+To support research and scholarly activities, the post-doctoral scholars receive $20K/year of discretionary funds that can be used for hiring summer research students (~7K/student/summer), conference travel, materials, and supplies.

 For the 2020–2021 academic year, HMC welcomes our first cohort of PIC scholars.
 These scholars have accomplished and are producing great work that HMC would like to highlight.